If you need information or assistance during your trip, call the Away from Home Travel Line at 951-268-3900 (TTY 711).1

 - What if I’m going to spend a lot of time in the area I’m visiting?

 - What if I run out of medication during my trip?

 - How do I get urgent care in a state without Kaiser Permanente providers?

-Immediately go to the nearest hospital or any facility that can give you the care you need.2 In the U.S., you can also call 911.
+If you have a medical emergency, immediately go to the nearest hospital or any facility that can give you the care you need.2 In the United States, you can call 911.

 Always use the emergency services available where you are.
 You don’t have to get approval first to get emergency or urgent care.

 If you get care from a non–Kaiser Permanente provider, call us once your condition is stable to let us know you’ve received emergency care or have been admitted to a hospital.
 If appropriate, the doctor treating you can call instead.

 If you’ve been hospitalized and need post-stabilization care, you’ll need approval first.
 Your call starts this process and helps protect you financially.

 Getting care in a Kaiser Permanente service area